kiwizencode/udacity-react-redux-project/frontend/README.md

 ## Following are rescources that I used in preparing for this project

+* revise all react redux lessons in udacity nanodegree.
 * [React Redux Todo List example](https://redux.js.org/basics/example-todo-list)
 * [Usage with React Router](https://redux.js.org/advanced/usage-with-react-router)
 * [Managing the URL in a Redux app](https://blog.marvelapp.com/managing-the-url-in-a-redux-app/)